nikita-volkov/nikita-volkov.github.io/_posts/2014-11-17-a-taste-of-state-parsers-are-easy.md

       fmap decodeInt . bsOfSize
 {% endhighlight %}

 There's one stylistic problem left: we're mixing a monadic code with a pure computation.
-It's always better to decompose those things.
+It's always better to isolate those things.
 So here comes the _Applicative style_ and one last refactoring:

 {% highlight haskell %}
 -- | Decode an interval as an amount of picoseconds.